-The principles on which the determination of payments for loss of office will be approach are set out below:
+The principles on which the determination of payments for loss of office will be approached are set out below:

 Payment in lieu of notice In line with the Executive Manager's Service Contract.
-At the discretion of the Committee, dependent upon the circumstances of departure and contribution to the business during the bonus period.
-Share Awards The extent to which any unvested award will vest will be determined in accordance with the rules of EMI Plan.
-Unvested awards will normally lapse on cessation of employment, other than when the individual is considered to be a "good leaver" in line EMI Plan rules, amended from time to time.
-In appropriate circumstances, payments may also be made in respect of accrued holiday, outplacement, legal fees and the cost of providing contractual benefits during any unexpired notice period.
+Annual Bonus At the discretion of the Committee, dependent upon the circumstances of departure and contribution to the business during the bonus period.
+Share Awards The extent to which any unvested award will vest will be determined in accordance with the rules of the EMI Plan.
+Unvested awards will normally lapse on cessation of employment, except where the individual is considered to be a "good leaver" in line with EMI Plan rules, as amended from time to time.
+Other Payments In appropriate circumstances, payments may also be made in respect of accrued holiday, outplacement, legal fees and the cost of providing contractual benefits during any unexpired notice period.